BookStackApp/website/content/docs/admin/updates.md

 the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v21.11 or higher

+**API Changes** - As of v21.11 any dates in API responses will be formatted as per ISO-8601, with `2019-12-02T20:01:00.283041Z` reflecting an example of this format.
+You may need to review any of your scripts that utilise dates from API responses.

+**Upload Limit** - System file upload limits are now configured using a `FILE_UPLOAD_SIZE_LIMIT` option in your `.env` file.
+This value is specified as an integer and represents the max upload size in MegaBytes.
+This defaults to 50MB.
+This replaces the old `window.uploadLimit` header option that could be set.

+**Search Index Changes** - Changes to search indexing and scoring changes were made in this release.
+  It's recommended to run `php artisan bookstack:regenerate-search` to ensure a consistent search experience and take advantage of these changes.

+**Logout Endpoints** - Logout endpoints have now changed to be CSRF protected POST endpoints instead of GET endpoints.
+If you were using these for any external purposes you may now need to implement an alternative workflow.

 #### Updating to v21.10.3 or higher

 **Security** - v21.10.3 looks to address a couple of vulnerabilities within the attachment and image